mysteryx93/HanumanInstitute.FFmpeg/README.md

 By default, canceling tasks is done with a soft kill to let the process close its files in a clean state.
-**This implementation, however, won't work for Console Applications.** If you are using this class in a console application, you must handle MediaConfig.CloseProcess event and implement a work-around as described [here](http://stackoverflow.com/a/29274238/3960200); or simply call Process.Kill if you don't mind a hard kill.
+**This implementation, however, won't work for Console Applications.** If you are using this class in a console application, you must handle MediaConfig.CloseProcess event and implement a work-around as described [here](http://stackoverflow.com/a/29274238/3960200); or simply call ProcessWorker.Kill if you don't mind a hard kill.

 ## Parsing Custom Application